Set up a query pipeline

 A query pipeline can contain various relevance tuning rules (such as thesaurus rules and ranking expressions).
 Each of these rules should have a condition to ensure that it only applies under specific circumstances.

 A Coveo ML model associated with a query pipeline can also have a condition.
 This can be useful when several models of the same kind are associated with the same query pipeline, such as when a query pipeline contains two distinct ART or QS models.

 A CR model should normally always be associated to its own, distinct query pipeline, as it’s intended to process queries from a specific search hub (recommendation interface).

 For each query routed to the

-In your Coveo organization, internal articles are all indexed by a Confluence source named
+In your Coveo organization, internal articles are indexed by the

-userGroups property lists the groups the end user performing the query belongs to (this property corresponds to the
+userGroups property lists the groups to which the user performing the query belongs (this property corresponds to the

 $groups query pipeline language (QPL) object).

 You create the following ranking expression in the